 Aggressive Ground Bees

-Have you ever been walking in your backyard and been suddenly swarmed by bees?
-Perhaps you were mowing the lawn and hit a ground nest, and bees charged you, stinging you multiple times.
-Bees love to build nests in the ground.
+Have you ever been walking in your backyard and are suddenly swarmed by bees?
+It happens a lot to folks when mowing the lawn because it’s easy to hit and disturb a ground nest.
+These bees and wasps are often labeled as aggressive ground bees because they love to build nests in the ground.

-Aggressive ground bees are problematic in the warmer months, as they’re territorial.
+Aggressive ground bees are problematic in the warmer months because they can be quite territorial.
 It’s important to note that honeybees will never build their nests on the ground, as they prefer to make their homes in hives.
 Ground bees look for old rodent burrows, the hollow of a tree or log, debris piles, and other areas to build their colony.

-It’s one of the reasons why it’s so challenging to find them when gardening or mowing.
-Children are often the unsuspecting victims of these bees, as they’re focused on having fun rather than their surroundings.
+They are well-hidden in those abandoned spots which makes it challenging to see the ground bees when gardening or mowing.
+Children are so focused on having fun when playing outside that they are often the unsuspecting victims of these bees.
 A pile of leaves or other debris might look like a great place to play, but it can spell disaster.

-When these buzzing pests have built a nest in a high-traffic area of your yard, it’s time to call for professional help.
+When these ground bees build a nest in a high-traffic area of your yard, it’s time to call our experienced team at Kapture Pest Control.

 Aggressive Ground Bees